Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

         ...:
 ```

-## Get all Targets
+### Get all Targets

-Users can list all the targets with the command below
+Users can list all the targets with the following command:

 ```
 print(session.targets())